-NEET is a medical entrance examination conducted by the NTA(National Testing Agency) annually.
-It is a single entrance examination which enables medical aspirants to seek admissions to the undergraduate medical/dental courses colleges and institutes including those governed by any other law across the country.
-Therefore, admissions to MBBS courses in AIIMS, New Delhi, JIPMER and all AIIMS like institutes will be done through NEET.
-NEET 2020 is scheduled to take place on 3rd May 2020.
+NEET is a medical entrance examination conducted by the NTA (National Testing Agency) annually.
+It is a single -level entrance examination, enabling medical aspirants to seek admissions to the undergraduate medical/dental courses, at colleges, and institutes including those governed by any other law across the country.
+Therefore, admissions to MBBS courses in AIIMS, New Delhi, JIPMER, and all AIIMS like institutes will be done through NEET.
+NEET 2020 is scheduled to take place on 13th September 2020.

 NEET Paper Analysis